BalasaiAnish/PyTorchFasterRCNN/README.md

-# Object Detection using transfer learning
+# Object Detection using Transfer Learning

 Transfer learning is an extremely popular technique where a model that has already been trained extensively on a particular dataset is loaded with its weights and parameters intact for use in various applications.